Home / Blog / 10 Interior Budget Mistakes Pune Homeowners Make (And How to Avoid Them)

 Minimal designs save money AND look timeless.

-Making Changes During Execution (The Most Expensive Interior Budget Mistake)
+8. Making Changes During Execution

 • Moving a wardrobe after frames are built